Last Updated: 29th July 2023

 This page contains the following sections:

-Strange Horizons publishes in-depth reviews of speculative art and entertainment, especially books, films, and television, three times a week.
+Strange Horizons publishes in-depth reviews of science fiction and fantasy works, especially books, films, and television, three times a week.
 Reviews normally cover new works, that is, titles published within the last year to eighteen months.
 We do occasional features on older works, and will not reject a review because its subject has been available for a while, but we will consider such reviews on a case-by-case basis.
 We're especially interested in reviews of worthy material that might not otherwise get the exposure it deserves; similarly, we are interested in reviews of works that push traditional genre boundaries.

 We pay $40 for reviews of at least 1000 words.
 We prefer reviews of 1500 to 2000 words, although we have no upper word limit; a review should use as many words as necessary to say what needs to be said.
 Take a glance at our archives to get a feel for what we like.
 You are always welcome to email us to ask if we're interested in a piece before writing it.
 If you are pitching a potential review, please include your pitch in the email itself rather than sending it as a separate attachment.
 If you are sending us a review on spec, please check the website to ensure that we don't already have a review of the title you want to write about.